 Study abroad You may apply your financial aid to study abroad programs.
 The award will be based on an off-campus budget.
-For more information go to anselm.edu/studyabroad.
+For more information go to www.anselm.edu/studyabroad.
 After your first year Each year we determine your family contribution.
 After the first year, all students seeking need-based aid will be required to complete a renewal FAFSA as early as October 1 of that year.
-As long as we have the prior year CSS Profile and tax documents on file, these do not need to be submitted.
-As we review the signed FAFSAs you may be asked to submit additional documentation on a case-by-case basis.
-As your financial need changes, so may your award package.
-But most financial aid awards remain constant year to year, and you'll remain eligible as long as you maintain satisfactory academic progress and personal conduct.
-Percentage of Need-Based Recipients 2016-2017 by Family Income
+Students must submit the CSS Profile one time to receive need-based aid.
+As long as we have a prior-year CSS Profile, this application does not need to be submitted again.
+As we review the signed FAFSAs, you may be required to submit additional documentation on a case-by-case basis.
+As your financial need changes, so may the resources offered.
+But most financial aid offers remain constant year to year, and you'll remain eligible as long as you maintain satisfactory academic progress and personal conduct.
+Percentage of Need-Based Recipients 2019-2020 by Family Income

 NEED-BASED FINANCIAL AID GRANTS Saint Anselm College grants Gift aid from Saint Anselm College, for qualified students, based on financial need.
 Federal and state grants Gift aid from the federal government and state governments are subject to congressional or state appropriations.
 All require you to submit the FAFSA and some states require a supplemental application.
 Check with your state agency.
-Pell Grants Ranging from \$596 to \$5,920 for 2017-2018, this federal program awards funding based on financial circumstances for students with a family contribution of \$5,328 or less.
+Federal Pell Grants Ranging from \$639 to \$6,345 for 2020-2021, this federal program may be offered to students with a family contribution of \$5,669 or less.
 Funds may be used for summer courses at up to 100 percent of the academic year award.
-Supplemental Educational Opportunity Grants (SEOG) This limited program is for students with exceptional financial need, with priority given to Pell Grant recipients.
-Award amounts vary from year to year based on federal funding and the number of eligible applicants, and at Saint Anselm, they range from \$500 to \$1,500.
+Federal Supplemental Educational Opportunity Grants (SEOG) This limited program is for students with exceptional financial need, with priority given to Pell Grant recipients.
+Amounts of SEOG offered vary from year to year based on federal funding and the number of eligible applicants, and at Saint Anselm, they range from \$500 to \$1,500.
 Outside scholarship opportunities If you earn a local scholarship or other form of outside aid, it will be applied first to unmet need, then self-help (loans and work study), then need-based gift aid.
 We will match up to \$1,000 of Dollars for Scholars Scholarships when you file the appropriate paperwork.
-EDUCATION PAYS In 2015, the U.S. Bureau of Labor Statistics reported that those with a bachelor's degree have more than double the earnings of those with a high school degree.
+EDUCATION PAYS In 2018, the U.S. Bureau of Labor Statistics reported that people 25 and older with a bachelor's degree average double the earnings of those with a high school degree and are employed at double the rate of those without a degree.